mikkelsander/pub-sub-exercise/README.md

 }
 ```

-Note: This interface does not enforce any rules on how you should implement or update the state in your batch jobs, that is completely up to you to decided.
+Note: This interface does not enforce any rules on how you should implement or update the state in your batch jobs.
+That is completely up to you to decide.

-An instance of the `JobStatusCollector` class is then used to generate an async stream of the batch job's status progression.
+An instance of the `JobStatusCollector` class can be used to generate an async stream of a batch job's status progression:

 ```
   IBatchJob batchJob = new SomeLongRunningJob();
   JobStatusCollector collector = new JobStatusCollector();

-  IAsyncEnumerable<JobStatusReport> reportStream = collector.CollectStatusReportsAsync(job: batchJob, pullIntervalMS: 20000);
+  IAsyncEnumerable<JobStatusReport> reportStream = collector.CollectStatusReportsAsync(job: batchJob, pullIntervalMS: 2000);
 ```

-An instance of the `JobStatusPublisher` class is then used to publish this async stream of status updates to an arbitrary channel on Redis.
+An instance of the `JobStatusPublisher` class can be used to publish an async stream of status updates to an arbitrary channel on Redis:

 ```
   string redisConnectionString = "localhost:6379";